 A study of secondary English language arts teaching strategies, instructional materials and tools, and curricular structure.
 The course includes recent theory and practice in the teaching of writing with an emphasis on process.
-Teaching experience is included.
+Includes opportunities for students to observe and teach a minimum of 20 hours in a secondary classroom.
 Prerequisite: Junior classification.
-Co-requisite: ED 351.
+Corequisite: ED 342, 343.
 (See EN 379).